BlogMen's Health Week 2024: Prostate cancer and potential management strategies

 Before we dive into the guts of the article, it is essential to point out that while medical cannabis can offer cancer patients certain benefits, it is not a cure.

-Some of the available science suggests that it may help slow the progression of cancer and alleviate certain symptoms associated with the disease (and side effects of some of the treatment options), but this research is still very much in the initial stages and more studies need to be carried out.
+Some of the available science suggests that medical cannabis may help slow the progression of cancer and alleviate certain symptoms associated with the disease (and side effects of some of the treatment options), but this research is still very much in the initial stages and more studies need to be carried out.

 Contents